Events & Activities

 (Click on the name of the event for more info and tickets)

-Featuring installations and artwork from more than 20 Sumter Artists at 18 stops throughout Historic Downtown Sumter.
-An assortment of beer, wine and food will be available at each stops including a special edition beer from Sumter Original Brewery made just for Inspire!
-Tickets are $30 in advance and $40 at the door.
+Featuring installations and artwork from more than 45 South Carolina Artists at 21 stops throughout Historic Downtown Sumter.
+An assortment of beer, wine or food will be available at each stop including a special edition beer from Sumter Original Brewery made just for Inspire!
+Tickets are $30 in advance online and $40 at the door.
+Check-in will be at Sumter Original Brewery located at 2 S. Main Street.

 The True Wartime Escape / March 26-28 & April 2-4